 In cases when there is no printed program, organizations can provide oral credit (curtain announcements) before each event or performance.
-As in press releases, oral credit should explicitly thank the community: "XYZ is supported by the tens of thousands of people who give generously to the ArtsWave Community Campaign."
+As in press releases, oral credit should explicitly thank the community: "XYZ is supported by the tens of thousands of people who give generously to the annual ArtsWave Campaign, the region's primary source for arts funding."
 If an announcement is not possible, organizations may place a sign at the entrance of the event.

-Additionally, we ask organizations to make curtain announcements recognizing the ArtsWave Community Campaign at all performances from the beginning of February through the end of April.
+Additionally, we ask organizations to make curtain announcements recognizing the ArtsWave Campaign at all performances from the beginning of February through the end of April.